ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
 Early specification of Connection Properties allows their use as additional input to the selection process.
-Protocol Specific Properties, that enable configuration of Specialized Features of a specific protocol, see Section 3.2 of {{I-D.ietf-taps-arch}}, are not used as an input to the selection process but only support configuration if the respective prototocol has been selected.
+Protocol Specific Properties, which enable configuration of specialized features of a specific protocol, see Section 3.2 of {{I-D.ietf-taps-arch}}, are not used as an input to the selection process but only support configuration if the respective prototocol has been selected.